Who Is Rose Hanbury's Son Oliver?

 The rumors caught on with even more fervor when British journalist Giles Coren took to Twitter in a since-deleted post, writing: "Yes, it is an affair. ...
 I know about the affair.
 Everyone knows about the affair, darling" (via SheKnows).
 Clearly, King Charles III doesn't mind the whispers, given that he chose Oliver to fulfill such an important role during his coronation.

-Oliver's role could be an olive branch between the two families
+Oliver's role may have been an olive branch between the two families

 Serving as the bridge between two families is a lot of pressure for a 13-year-old, let alone fulfilling a role during the coronation of a lifetime.
-But, that seems to be the position that Lord Oliver Cholmondeley is in.
-Not only will he serve as a page of honor during King Charles III's coronation, but a royal insider went as far as to say that the presence of Oliver, his father David Rocksavage, the Marquess of Cholmondeley, and his mother, Rose Hanbury, at the coronation could be an intentional display of unity between the royals and the aristocratic family.
+But that seems to be the position that Lord Oliver Cholmondeley was in.
+Not only did he serve as a page of honor during King Charles III's coronation, but a royal insider went as far as to say that the presence of Oliver, his father David Rocksavage, the Marquess of Cholmondeley, and his mother, Rose Hanbury, at the coronation could be an intentional display of unity between the royals and the aristocratic family.

-Though Rose's invitation to the coronation has not been confirmed, a royal source told the Daily Beast that it'll be shocking if she is not in attendance.
+Of course, not all believe that the gossip is true.
 "There has never been any enmity between Kate and Rose.
 The rumors were all a load of rubbish.
-The family are ancient allies of the Crown and they will be there," the source said.
-Given David's role within Charles' office, the outlet reported: "He will be present at all important state and royal occasions and can even stand in for the king at diplomatic events."
-If the two families were ever forced to get along, the coronation and David's role moving forward are both clear examples that the whispers are being snuffed out.
-But, any royal watcher will tell you that even where there is a hint of smoke, there's typically fire.
+The family are ancient allies of the Crown and they will be there," one source told The Daily Beast.
+Given David's role within Charles' office, the outlet reported, "He will be present at all important state and royal occasions and can even stand in for the king at diplomatic events."